Love You like a Love Song: Commercial performance

 "Love You like a Love Song" debuted at number 71 on the US Billboard Hot 100 issued for July 9, 2011.
 The song peaked at number 22 on March 3, 2012.
 With 38 weeks spent on the chart, it is Selena Gomez & the Scene's longest-charting single.
-On April 20, 2012, the Recording Industry Association of America certified the single double platinum.
-It is Gomez's best-selling song in the US and had sold 2.8 million copies as of May 2017.
+It had sold 2.8 million copies as of May 2017.
+The Recording Industry Association of America (RIAA) certified the single seven-times Platinum in July 2024, making it Gomez's highest-selling song in the country.
 In Canada, "Love You like a Love Song" entered the Canadian Hot 100 at number 64 on July 9, 2011.
 The song rose to number 21 in the following week.
 It ascended and descended inside the top 30 for eighteen weeks until it peaked at number 10 on November 19, 2011.
-The song lasted another fifteen weeks inside the top 30 and exited the charts after forty-two weeks.
+The song lasted another fifteen weeks inside the top 30 and exited the charts after 42 weeks.

 In Belgium, "Love You like a Love Song" peaked at number 15 and charted for thirteen weeks.
 In New Zealand, the song entered the singles chart at number 34 and peaked at number 21 two weeks later.
 In Australia, it peaked at number 48 and, despite lasting two weeks on the chart, was certified gold for shipments of 35,000 units by Australian Recording Industry Association (ARIA).
 In Sweden, the song peaked at number 41 on the singles chart and earned a gold certification by the Swedish Recording Industry Association (GLF) for shipments of 10,000 units.
-The song showed similar success across Europe, peaking in the lower end of the top fifty in several other countries, though it went to #1 in Russia staying 20 weeks atop (the most of any song), and top 3 in several other Eastern European countries.
+The song showed similar success across Europe, peaking in the lower end of the top fifty in several other countries, though it went to number one in Russia staying 20 weeks atop (the most of any song), and reached the top three in several other Eastern European countries.

 In France, one year after its release, the single entered at number 68 on June 9, 2012 and peaked at number 17 on September 8, 2012, three months later.
 It became Gomez's first entry in the French Singles Chart and the only entry for The Scene, the first top twenty for the Disney star and also her longest-running single in the charts (spending 34 weeks) until Taki Taki (2018) with DJ Snake, 6 years later and which spent 57 weeks.
-It is the Gomez's biggest hit as a lead artist there.
+It is Gomez's biggest hit as a lead artist in the country.

 It also made #1 in both Taiwan and the People's Republic of China.